 Small-Lot Wines, Tasty Small Bites

 St. Clair’s small-lot wines – only about 200 cases of each are produced – include Chardonnay, Sauvignon Blanc, Pinot Grigio, and Muscat whites.
-The winery makes a Rosé of Syrah and a Rhône-style red blend, along with Cabernet Sauvignon, Merlot, Syrah, and Zinfandel.
+The winery makes Rosé of Syrah, a Rhône-style red blend, and a Merlot-Syrah blend, along with Cabernet Sauvignon, Merlot, Syrah, and Zinfandel.

-At tastings the wines can be ordered individually by the half or full glass or bottle, or sampled in a flight of four.
+At tastings the wines can be ordered individually by the bottle or sampled in a flight of four.
 All pair well with the tasty small plates, among them hummus, a cheese board, and the signature almonds roasted with Meyer lemon oil and seasoned with organic lemon zest and herbs from the garden.
-With a day’s notice the chef will prepare a more elaborate pairing with four wines.

 Enter St. Clair Brown Beer